jcuga/golongpoll/README.md

 Advanced
 -----
-This program creates a custom LongpollManager, shows how an http handler can publish events, and how to subscribe from a webpage.
+This program creates a custom ```LongpollManager```, shows how an http handler can publish events, and how to subscribe from a webpage.
 See [advanced.go](examples/advanced/advanced.go)

 To run this example
 ```bash